NC State defeated Clemson by a final score of 76-50 on 1/10/15. Photos by Greg Mintel and Kristy Shaefer.

-NC State head coach Wes Moore announced on April 17, 2013 that Nikki West has been named Associate Head Coach for the Wolfpack Women's basketball program.
+NC State head coach Wes Moore announced on April 17, 2013 that Nikki West had been named Associate Head Coach for the Wolfpack Women's basketball program.

 "Nikki is someone who has competed at this level and knows what it takes to be successful in the ACC," said Moore.
 "She's a great mentor, a great role model for our players.
 Nikki does an excellent job recruiting and puts my mind at ease knowing that she will be here with me as we embark on this new journey together at NC State."

-West served on Moore's coaching staff at Chattanooga for the last nine seasons, including six years as an assistant coach before being elevated to associate head coach her final three seasons with the Lady Mocs.
+West served on Moore's coaching staff at Chattanooga for nine seasons (2004-13), including six years as an assistant coach before being elevated to associate head coach her final three seasons with the Lady Mocs.

 "I'm thrilled to be here at NC State," said West.
 I'm looking forward to continuing to work with one of the best coaches in the country and my mentor, Wes Moore.
 NC State is a tremendous institution with great leadership, and the department has a rich tradition.
 It's an exciting time to be a part of the Wolfpack Family."